Skip to content

 Requirements

-The CMake config (fuzz/handlers/CMakeLists.txt) guards the target behind a Clang check — it won't build with GCC or zig-cc.
+The CMake config (fuzz/handlers/CMakeLists.txt) guards the target behind a Clang check; it won't build with GCC or zig-cc, but .#fuzz pins Clang so that path never matters in practice.

 Running Locally